Open computational mathematics. AI-audited, not peer-reviewed. All code and data open for independent verification.

 has all partial quotients ai5a_i \leq 5.

-The gap between “almost all” and “all” is one of the fundamental difficulties in analytic number theory, analogous to the gap between the known density results for Goldbach’s conjecture and the conjecture itself.
+None of these closes the classical conjecture (“all dd with A=5A = 5”).
+The gap between “almost all” (or “all large primes”) and “all dd” is one of the fundamental difficulties in analytic number theory, analogous to the gap between density results for Goldbach’s conjecture and the conjecture itself.
+The work described below is a computational verification over an initial range plus a proof framework; it is not a complete proof (see findings/zaremba-conjecture-framework for the explicit list of unresolved analytic gaps).

 Hardware